LiskArchive/lisk-sdk-examples/workshop/README.md

 Note: Under the hood, the cache method retrieves data from the database and stores this data in an in-memory key-value store inside the Lisk application.

-When updating an account with the set method, it doens't mean we are changing the account in the database yet.
+When updating an account with the set method, it doesn't mean we are changing the account in the database yet.

 Only when the transaction gets into the transaction pool and no errors occur, the transaction will be applied and the changes we made in the key-value store will be saved to the database.